wp-plugins/simpleadplacement/readme.txt

 * Shortcodes - This allows you to use shortcodes to place ads wherever you want.
 Just insert [simpleAdPlacement]

 == ChangeLog ==

+= 0.92 =
+* Added jQuery tabs to the administration interface to make it a little nicer to look at.

 = 0.91 =
 * Added forcing of shortcodes on widgets, just in case they're not enabled.